steve-burton/portfolio-dotnet/README.md

 ### By **Steve Burton**

 ### Specifications
-This is a project to create a personal portfolio website using the Github API.
+This is a project to create a personal portfolio website using the Github API to find my most-starred repos.

 ## Setup/Installation Requirements

 Clone this repository and open it in Visual Studio.

-You'll need to add a file with a GitHub API key.
+If you wish, you can add add a file with a GitHub API key, though it isn't necessary for the app to run, or to find my starred projects.

-Create the file: Models/EnvironmentVariables.cs
+To do so, create the file: Models/EnvironmentVariables.cs

 The contents should look like this: